Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/linux_sql/sql/README.md

 ###### Question 24: Produce a numbered list of members
 Produce a monotonically increasing numbered list of members (including guests), ordered by their date of joining.
 Remember that member IDs are not guaranteed to be sequential.

 ```
+select row_number() over(order by joindate), firstname, surname
+	from cd.members
+order by joindate
 ```
 ###### Question 25: Output the facility id that has the highest number of slots booked, again
 Output the facility id that has the highest number of slots booked.
 Ensure that in the event of a tie, all tieing results get output.